-This step aims at using a pre-trained model in order to initialize another model to solve related but different problems.
+This step aims at using a pre-trained model in order to initialise another model to solve related but different problems.
 It can also be the case for a model that is trained in a generic field and one wants to tailor it to adapt to a specific area.
 In addition, this means adjusting the model’s parameters to transfer learning from one sector to another.

 There are different use cases in which you might want to fine-tune your model:

 - You are starting a new task and you know there isn’t a lot of data.
 You can use a more generic model and fine-tune it to answer your needs.

 - When you want a generic model to be aware of some vocabulary and context specificities.